tparker48/Stilson_Moog_Filter_JUCE/README.md

 # Stilson's Moog Filter (JUCE)
-A C++ class implementing Stilson's Moog Filter.
+A C++ class implementing Tim Stilson's Moog Filter.
 Built within/for the JUCE framework.

 ## Info
 This is an entire JUCE project was built around testing the filter.
 The relevant files are StilsonMoogFilter.h and StilsonMoogFilter.cpp